 - 2. Connect the power supply to the radio and the power source and turn on the radio. - 3.
 Open Tool Suite. - 4.
 In the Applications window, click Configuration to open the Configuration application. - 5.
 Verify the correct port is selected in the Com Port field on the Configuration ribbon. - 6.
-Press the Setup button on the back of the FreeWave radio.
-The radio is changed to Setup mode.
+Place the radio in Setup mode. - 7.
+Short Pin 2 to ground.